Resources for a successful internship

 - The University of Washington operates on a quarterly system (fall, winter, spring and summer).
 Each quarter is 10 weeks, with the exception of summer.

-- During the academic year, internships are generally part-time, approximately 10-12 hours per week, not to exceed 20 hours per week.
+- During the academic year, internships are generally part-time, approximately 10-12 hours per week, not to exceed 20 hours per week for students in class full-time.

 - For internships offered during the summer, students can work up to 40 hours per week.